-How to Add a Blog to Your Website: 5 Methods Compared
+How to Add a Blog to an Existing Website: 5 Methods Compared

 You already have a website.
-Now you need a blog.
+Now you need a blog at yoursite.com/blog, without rebuilding the site you already paid for.

 Maybe you're launching a content marketing program.
 Maybe you want to capture organic search traffic.
 Or maybe you've realized that a company without a blog is invisible to Google.